OpenClassrooms-Student-Center/alumnis/content/students/alban.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Apprendre à faire des trucs chouettes.
+objective: Faire des apps chouettes
-short_description: J'aime tout.
+short_description: J'aime tout

 # don't touch that
 template: students